ikaru5/hathor-operation/README.md

 ## Macros

-The macros are written to be straight forward and most importantly *fast* during resulting execution.
+All macros are written to be straight forward and most importantly *fast* during resulting execution.
 The current macros build the instance method `run` during compilation, not execution!
 Thats great for performance.

 ### step

 Will call the method provided.
 Method must return something, that is not `Nil` and not `false` to be passed!
 If it fails, operation state will change to failing.
-If a step fails, following steps wont be executed.
+If a step fails, following steps won't be executed.

 ```crystal
 # macro step(method, **options)